mathworks/docmaker/README.md

 Doc_er is developed by [David Sampson](https://www.mathworks.com/matlabcentral/profile/authors/16247) at [MathWorks](https://www.mathworks.com/services/consulting.html).

-Doc_er is currently used internally at MathWorks, with a public release planned for Q1 2025.
+Doc_er is in use at MathWorks for internal and consulting projects.
+A public release is planned for 2025.